pauljeter/pauljeter-astro/src/content/blog/foundation-5-features-that-bootstrap-doesnt-have.md

 Range Sliders are nice sliders that let you build out draggable sliders.

 #### Equalizer
 The Equalizer feature ensures that elements of your site will have the same height.
-It’ll be nice when flexbox support comes to all browsers, but until then, JavaScript plugins like this will be needed.
+It'll be nice when flexbox support comes to all browsers, but until then, JavaScript plugins like this will be needed.

 ### Conclusion
 Remember, this is not to say that Foundation is better than Bootstrap.
-Bootstrap also has features that you won’t find in Foundation.
+Bootstrap also has features that you won't find in Foundation.
 This is just a look at some cool features that you can find in Foundation and we recommend trying out multiple front-end frameworks (like you would programming language or server-side frameworks) to find out what works best for your tastes or current project.

 ### Want More Foundation?
 Here are some more articles to get you going with Foundation: